jazz-community/dng-type-system-management/com.ibm.rm.typemanagement/ReadMe - HowToRelease.txt

 The application is now usable.

 To ship it

 1. Select the folder 'C:\temp\TSM\' and compress the file
 2. Rename the archive file to tsm-Vx-YYYYMMDD.zip, where x is the version, YYYY is the year, MM is the month and DD is the day
 3. The file is now ready for shipping.
 It can basically just be uncompressed on a different machine in some folder and used from there.

+To use it
+Unzip the File tsm-Vx-YYYYMMDD.zip e.g. to a folder TSM.

+The Folder now contains files
+ - tsm.bat
+ - tsm.sh
+ - tsm.lib
+ - a folder tsm_lib with some libraries.

+TSM requires a JAVA_HOME set.
+The JAVA_HOME can be set in the environment, in tsm.bat tsm.sh.

+Run tsm.bat or tsm.sh without a command to get a description printed.
+This will also reveal if there are any issues with Java.

+Any run is appended to log4j/log.out
+The log file can be deleted and gets recreated.